-If you are interested in learning more about the local CoC Competition and how to apply, please participate in the online FY 2022 CoC Informational Meeting on Friday, September 17 from 9:30-11 a.m..
-Interested persons may attend the informational meeting via Zoom or by phone.
+If you are interested in learning more about the local CoC Competition and how to apply, please participate in the online FY 2023 CoC Informational Meeting on Friday, July 21, 2023 from 9:30-11 a.m.
+Interested persons may attend the Informational Meeting via Zoom or by phone.

-Zoom Link for informational meeting: https://us06web.zoom.us/j/88284318456?pwd=YnNpQll2UEJqL1R6R0VNYjhtMljxZz09
+https://us06web.zoom.us/j/84834827323?pwd=dUZEd2VZekJXTjlvWUpiY0wwbmN2Zz09